• Skip to primary navigation

 Instructions

-• GOLDEN OREO COOKIE CRUST:If you haven’t done so, crush up the Oreo’s and almonds (I used a plastic baggy and rolling pin but a food processor will work as well.)
-And place in a bowl.
+• Crush up the Oreo cookies and almonds and place in a bowl.
+(I used a plastic baggy and rolling pin but a food processor will work as well.)

-• Add the berries, sugar, and water to a small saucepan.
+• Add the berries, sugar, and water to a small saucepan and cook over medium heat.

-• Cook over medium heat.
-As the mixture cooks, mash up the berries to help break down the fruit and release the juices.
-Stir frequently.
-Once the mixture begins to bubble, turn the heat down to low and simmer until the mixture reduces by half.
+• Once the mixture begins to bubble, turn the heat down to low and simmer until the mixture reduces by half.
 Stir frequently so the fruit doesn’t stick to the bottom of the pan and burn.

 • Cool to room temp.